 Thanka paintings are covered by a gossamer thin sheet of yellow silk (Tib.: zhal-khebs) that protects it from dust and from the smoke of the butter lamps in Tibetan monasteries.
 They also have two silk ribbons that traditionally are used to tie the rolled scroll.

-To display the Thanka the protective covering is gathered at the top and held with one of the two strings there, and the ribbons are placed in front of the painting.
-This is done according to the following five steps:
+To display the Thanka the protective covering is gathered at the top and held with one of the two strings there, and the first of the two ribbons is placed in front of the painting.
+This is done according to the following four steps:

 Starting at the bottom and continuing to the top, fold the cover in a zigzag pattern (/\/\/\/\) two/three finger-width parts.